-How should niraparib be used?
+How should I take niraparib (Zejula)?

+Swallow the capsules whole; do not open, chew, or dissolve them.
 If you vomit after taking niraparib, do not take another dose.
 Continue your regular dosing schedule.

 What special precautions should I follow?

-Before taking niraparib,
+Before taking niraparib (Zejula)

-- tell your doctor if you have or have ever had arrhythmias (abnormal heart rhythms), high blood pressure, or heart disease.
+- tell your doctor if you have or have ever had any other disease, symptom, or treatment

 - tell your doctor if you are pregnant or plan to become pregnant.
 Talk to your doctor about birth control methods that will work for you.